akhilsaini/aws-csa-2017/README.md

  3.Gateway Virtual Tape Library (VTL) – Backup and Archiving solution.
 Create tapes and send to S3.
 You can use existing backup applications like NetBackup, Backup Exec, and Veam etc.

-### Snowball
+## Snowball

 Next version of Import / Export Gateway

 You could accelerate moving large amounts of data into and out of AWS using portable storage devices for transport.
 Ship the storage device – no need to transfer over the internet.
 Problem arose with different types of disks.
 3 types of Snowballs mentioned below.
+You can track your snowball.

-#### Snowball Standard
+### Snowball Standard
   - Bigger than briefcase sized storage devices
   - Petabyte scale data transport solution used to transfer data in/out of AWS
   - Cost is 1/5th as compared to transfer via high speed internet.